 Writers have a unique perspective to content that few others have, and as a result, often make excellent proofreaders and editors.
 Whether you’re working on a business report or a fiction novel, being familiar with the writing process and knowing what the writer goes through to communicate their message is invaluable.

 I caught up with writer Briana Morgan, who has been busy with the promotion of her upcoming book, Livingston Girls.
-She is also a graduate of my High-Level Proofreading Pro training program.
+She is also a graduate of my High-Level Proofreading And Copyediting Pro training program.
 Aside from being a busy author and playwright, Briana is also a freelance proofreader, copy editor, editor, and writing coach.
 In this interview, she discusses her books and how she manages writing and editing.

 Have you always loved stories and writing?